juju-solutions/layer-apache-zeppelin/README.md

 ## Usage

-This is a subordinate charm that requires the `apache-spark` or `apache-flink` interface.
+This is a subordinate charm that requires the `apache-spark` interface.
-Thisi means that you will need to deploy a base Apache Spark or Apache Flink  cluster to use Zeppelin.
+Thisi means that you will need to deploy a base Apache Spark cluster to use Zeppelin.
 An easy way to deploy the recommended environment is to use the [apache-hadoop-spark-zeppelin](https://jujucharms.com/apache-hadoop-spark-zeppelin) bundle.
 This will deploy the Apache Hadoop platform with an Apache Spark +